|

 of richness, which in the case of this church was fairly well achieved (see

-Sr. PETER OF MIRAGAIA.
-It seems that some Armenian Christians, who were
+St. PETER OF MIRAGAIA.
+It seems that some Armenian

-driven out of Cons-tantinople by the Turks in 1453, brought with them
+Christians, who were driven out of Constantinople by the Turks in 1453,

-The fact is that near by there is to this day a Rua da Armenia, as a
+The fact is that nearby there is to this day a

-witness to that.
-The body of the saint was afterwards transferred to the
+as a witness to that.
+The body of the saint was afterwards transferred

-Cathedral and he even became the patron saint of aparto.
+to the Cathedral and he even became the patron saint of Oporto.

 The high altar of this church is an excellent specimen of that gilded